pingcap/docs/develop/dev-guide-sample-application-java.md

 <div label="Using JDBC" href="run-jdbc">

-Run `make`, which is a combination of two actions.
+Build and run `make`, which is a combination of two actions:

-- Clean and build (make build): `mvn clean package`
+- Clean and build (`make` build): `mvn clean package`.
-- Run (make run): `java -jar target/plain-java-jdbc-0.0.1-jar-with-dependencies.jar`
+- Run (`make` run): `java -jar target/plain-java-jdbc-0.0.1-jar-with-dependencies.jar`.

-You can also run these two make commands individually or run the native commands
+You can also run these two `make` commands individually or run the native commands.

 </div>

 <div label="Using Hibernate (Recommended)" href="run-hibernate">

-Run `make`, which is a combination of two actions.
+Build and run `make`, which is a combination of two actions:

-- Clean and build (make build): `mvn clean package`
+- Clean and build (`make` build): `mvn clean package`
-- Run (make run): `java -jar target/plain-java-hibernate-0.0.1-jar-with-dependencies.jar`
+- Run (`make` run): `java -jar target/plain-java-hibernate-0.0.1-jar-with-dependencies.jar`

-You can also run these two make commands individually or run the native commands
+You can also run these two `make` commands individually or run the native commands.

 </div>